Marcos-A/teaching-stats/README.md

 #### 8. Set up home/settings.py:
+    1. Add your secret key.
-    1. Add your domain between single quotes to the list of ALLOWED_HOSTS, e.g. `ALLOWED_HOSTS = ['mydomain.com']`; separate them with commas if there's more than one.
+    2. Add your domain between single quotes to the list of ALLOWED_HOSTS, e.g. `ALLOWED_HOSTS = ['mydomain.com']`; separate them with commas if there's more than one.
 Adding a dot like in '.mydomain.com' will work as a wildcard to include multiple subdomains.
-    2. Make sure SITE_ID has the correct id of your site.
+    3. Make sure SITE_ID has the correct id of your site.
 You can obtain the proper id with a simple query to your database: `SELECT * FROM django_site WHERE name = 'your-domain.com'`.
-    3. Set up your PostgreSQL database connection configuration:
+    4. Set up your PostgreSQL database connection configuration:
 ```
 DATABASES = {
     'default': {